-- Children who have British citizenship can still be EAL. - If parents write on their child's admission form that the child speaks English as a first language, when it is clear that one or both of these parents is a speaker of another language, the child is very likely in fact to be EAL, and it will be necessary to check this. - Accurate and robust data collection during admission is essential
+- Children who have British citizenship can still be EAL. - If parents write on their child's admission form that the child speaks English as a first language, when it is clear that one or both of these parents speaks another language, the child is very likely in fact to be EAL, and it will be necessary to check this. - Accurate and robust data collection during admission is essential